cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 But when using this option, the following must be noted:

-When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur with a message “no service name while the server has WithRefuseTrafficWithoutServiceName option enabled” if the server receives requests in the following cases:
+When `server.WithRefuseTrafficWithoutServiceName` option is enabled, an error will occur with a message “no service name while the server has WithRefuseTrafficWithoutServiceName option enabled” if the client does not meet any of the conditions mentioned in section [Client Side Users](/docs/kitex/tutorials/advanced-feature/multi_service/#client-side-users).

-1. Client uses the older Kitex version (< v0.9.0), which does not support multi-service feature
-2. The transport protocol of a request is not TTHeader (Kitex pb’s transport protocol enables TTHeader by default)
-3. Client option `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())` is not set

 #### How to not fallback to a fallback service (= not rely on method name to find a service)

 In some cases, even though a fallback service is specified for methods with the same name between services, the client's request may be intended to call a different service than the fallback service.

-In such cases, please ensure the following on the client side:
+In such cases, please ensure the client meets the conditions written in section [Client Side Users](/docs/kitex/tutorials/advanced-feature/multi_service/#client-side-users).

-1. Upgrade the client to Kitex version that supports thrift & pb multi-service (>= v0.9.0)
-2. Use TTHeader as the transport protocol
-3. Add the following option on the client side:
-   `client.WithMetaHandler(transmeta.ClientTTHeaderHandler())`

 ## Obtain ServiceName and MethodName